gioblu/PJON/README.md

 ##Exception handling
 PJON is designed to inform the user if the communication link to a certain device is lost or if the packtes buffer is full.
-A static void function has to be defined to be the exception handler, it receives 2 parameters the first if the motivation of the exception and the second is 1 byte additional data related to the error.
+A `static void function` has to be defined as the exception handler, it receives 2 parameters the first is the motivation of the exception and the second is 1 byte additional data related to the error.

 ```cpp
 static void exception_handler(uint8_t motivation, uint8_t data) {